perandersson/OOGL/README.md

 device->Release();
 ```

-The DeviceContext will notice that you are inside another thread and any resources you are changing and using are automatically shared between contexts.
+The DeviceContext will know when the code is inside another thread.
+Any resources you are changing and using are automatically shared between contexts.
 Client locks and fences are used internally to verify the data integrity for the shared resources.

 ### Effects ###